taskflow/taskflow/README.md

 f1_module_task.precede(f2C);
 ```

-Similarly, `composed_of` returns a task handle and you can use the same methods
+Similarly, `composed_of` returns a task handle and you can use the methods
 `precede` and `gather` to create dependencies.
 You can compose a taskflow from multiple taskflows and use the result
-to compose another taskflow and so on.
+to compose a larger taskflow and so on.

 # Debug a Taskflow Graph

 Concurrent programs are notoriously difficult to debug.
-Cpp-Taskflow leverages the graph properties to relieve the debugging pain.
-To debug a taskflow graph,
+To debug a taskflow graph, we suggest:
-(1) name tasks and dump the graph, and
+(1) name each task and dump the graph, and
 (2) start with one thread before going multiple.
-Currently, Cpp-Taskflow supports [GraphViz][GraphViz] format.

 ## Dump a Taskflow Graph

-Each time you create a task or add a dependency,
-it adds a node or an edge to the taskflow graph.
-You can dump it to a GraphViz format using the method `dump`.
+You can dump a taskflow in [GraphViz][GraphViz] format using the method `dump`.

 ```cpp
 // debug.cpp